ViktoriiaUa/ViktoriiaUa/README.md

 <samp> My name is Victoria, I am 30 years old.
 I live in the city of Ivano-Frankivsk, Ukraine.
-I have a BA (бакалавр) або ж MA (магістр) degree in Psychology Studies.
+I have a BA degree in Psychology Studies.
 As well as I have an additional education in the PC Operations (Accountant) field of study.
 One and a half years ago, I resigned from my job as a government official and decided to change my professional path radically and try myself out in IT field.
 Since I am always learning new things, for me this was an opportunity to do what really gets my interest and attention, rather than a difficult challenge.

 To begin with, my goal was to work as a web designer.
 Meanwhile I was actively looking for courses.
 During the searching process, I was offered training with a mentor.
 It included the entire prompt complex of knowledge, starting from the basics of programming and ending with full-stack development.
 The main focus in learning was put on web design.